 The Government finally came to a decision and decided the lake was to be named after Silas Abraham who was a local Nakoda-Stony First Nations man.
 Originally from Morley, Alberta, he was a resident of the area who used these foothills of the Rocky Mountains for hunting, farming and guiding newly arriving pioneers around the area in the early 1900's.

-Not only did the Government of Alberta name the lake after Silas, they also decided to name a stunning 2820 meter (9250-foot) mountain after him as well which is located on the west side of the lake.
+Not only did the Government of Alberta name the lake after Silas, they also decided to name a stunning 2820-meter (9250-foot) mountain after him as well which is located on the west side of the lake.

 Abraham Mountain is absolutely magnificent in our eyes and a sight to see anytime of the year!